 We have provided the first demonstration a THz photon echo from phosphorus donors in silicon.
 We provide conclusive proof of this claim by establishing both the directional property and expected timing of the phenomenon.

-We will go further in our conference presentation to show how we can use the experimental techniques we have developed to investigate coherent mixtures of different orbital states for phosphorus donors in silicon.
+We then go further to exploit the photon echo as an experimental tool to investigate the quantum coherence properties of excited donor Rydberg states of phosphorus in silicon.
+Our work shows that we can prepare coherent mixtures of different orbital states for one of the most common impurities in the most common semiconductor.
 Coherent control of donor orbitals in silicon opens up many possibilities such as entanglement of pairs of impurities whose ground state wavefunctions are too compact to interact.
 This could ultimately be exploited in a number of silicon-based quantum computing schemes that have been proposed in the literature.